 - You must be 21 or older to purchase cigarettes or tobacco.

 - The University shall be a smoke-free campus

 - You must be 21 or older in order to drink alcohol.

 - You cannot be under the influence of alcohol while on campus or in public.

 - Students acting in violation of the alcohol policy will be referred to the Office of the Vice President for Student Affairs.
 For further questions on policy, contact the Office of the Vice President for Student Affairs (559) 278-2541.
-For more information, read Policy of Campus Use of Alcoholic Beverages.
+For more information, read the Policy of Campus Use of Alcoholic Beverages.

-- Sexual harassment includes such behaviors as sexual advances, requests for sexual favors, another verbal or physical conduct of a sexual nature when submission to or rejection of such conduct is used as a basis for employment/academic decisions affecting such individual; or such conduct has the purpose of effect of unreasonable inferring with an individual’s performance, or creating an intimidating, hostile or offensive working/learning environment.
+- Sexual harassment includes such behaviors as sexual advances, requests for sexual favors, another verbal or physical conduct of a sexual nature when submission to or rejection of such conduct is used as a basis for employment/academic decisions affecting such individual; or such conduct has the purpose of effect of unreasonable inferring with an individual’s performance or creating an intimidating, hostile or offensive working/learning environment.

 - If you feel you are being sexually harassed make an appointment with a counselor in the International Office.

 - If you are uncomfortable being alone with an instructor or staff member this could be a warning sign.
 Please make an appointment to see a counselor in the International Office.

 For more information about Academic Regulationsclick here or click here for more information about University Policies.